Words and terms used in the world of From The Waters.

 Commonly abbreviated to PAY, this is the body entrusted with maintaining control and oversight of the legitimate practice of the occupation of Yellows, as well as overseeing their activities and representing their interests.

-An old Guardian tradition that is less common than it used to be, this refers to the practice of two advocates promising their dependents to each other with the aim of them falling in love and eventually bonding.
+An old Guardian tradition in Aelin that is less common than it used to be, this refers to the practice of two advocates promising their dependants to each other with the aim of them falling in love and eventually bonding.
 It is predominantly followed by discipline cores.

-Known colloquially as the Striker Four, prykiv refers to the four aspects of life that help reinforce and condition a Striker.
+This is an Aelish term also colloquially known as the Striker Four.
+It refers to the four aspects of life that help reinforce and condition a Striker.
 Each Striker has a differing focus on these aspects and that is where reference to their prykiv order comes from; the common phrase being, "Sex, Sleep, Food, Fight.
 Not necessarily in that order."

 A section of the Aelin City Infirmary dedicated to Psychiatrists.